 Cloud computing services can be private, public, or hybrid.

-Private cloud services are delivered from a business’ data center to internal users.
+Cloud Computing services for enterprises are being delivered from center to internal users.
 This model offers versatility and convenience while preserving the management, control, and security common to local data centers.
 Internal users may or may not be billed for services through IT chargeback.

 In the public cloud model, a third-party provider delivers cloud service over the internet.
 Public cloud services are sold on demand, typically by the minute or hour.
 Customers only pay for the CPU cycles, storage, or bandwidth they consume.
 Leading public cloud providers include Amazon Web Services (AWS), Microsoft Azure, IBM SoftLayer, and Google Compute Engine.